Black Politics Now

 At trial, the NAACP alleged Republican legislators passed the voter ID law to entrench their political power by discouraging people historically aligned with Democrats from voting.

-Judge Biggs, an appointee of President Barack Obama, acknowledged in her decision that the evidence presented at trial suggested the burden of obtaining a qualifying ID falls more heavily on racial minority voters.
+U.S. District Judge Loretta Biggs, an appointee of President Barack Obama, acknowledged in her decision that the evidence presented at trial suggested the burden of obtaining a qualifying ID falls more heavily on racial minority voters.
 She noted that thousands of voters—a disproportionate number of whom are Black or Hispanic might lack the required identification on Election Day.

 However, the judge ultimately concluded that the plaintiffs, led by the state NAACP, failed to prove that the Republican-controlled General Assembly acted with “discriminatory intent” when passing the 2018 law.